neha-kay/Kiko-plus/_posts/2014-03-03-getting-the-first-date-isnt-the-hardest-part.md

 #### 2. Be super forward and ask them to go on a date with you.

-This is a fairly workable option, though saddled with a bunch of key downsides:
+This is a fairly workable option with a bunch of key downsides:

 __1. It requires a crapton of confidence and courage.__